nhsx/AnalyticsUnit/synthetic.md

 * Running two statistical/machine learning models related to the end use-case on the raw and synthetic data to compare the resultant summary statistics

 The Synthetic Data Vault project has a section on [Evaluation Framework](https://sdv.dev/SDV/user_guides/evaluation/evaluation_framework.html) built in python which includes a small suite of functions which can be viewed separately or aggregated to give an overall score for the synthetic data.
 These functions include some of the statistical tests above as well as likelihood and detection metrics which compare the real and synthetic data when probabilistic and machine learning models are applied.
 This implementation is available for single data tables, multi table situations and time series data.

+The previously mentioned [BAE systems paper](https://nhsxtech.atlassian.net/wiki/spaces/KR/pages/1789362054/High-Level+view) creates a framework with a range of defined metrics dependent on the data being tested as well as testing DP-GANs, SDV and Presidio as
 <br>

 ### Privacy